ia-mfriegang/ansible-hashicorp-vault/README.md

 - DNS records for each Vault node, this dns name should match the common name on the certs.

  - OPTIONAL - AWS KMS key for automatic unsealing.
 This isn't required, but is preferable for production environment.
 This needs an associated IAM policy and IAM user.
-See the example policy below
- -

  ---
 ### Preparation
 1. Prepare a variables file for Ansible(this is under roles/defaults/main.yml) Adjust values as necessary.